 Points of Mention

 This watch is sold as "Watch Only" and therefore comes with no original Seiko box or paperwork.
-The watch comes paired with a well-suited black rubber strap.
+The watch comes paired with a well-suited black Uncle Seiko rubber strap.
 The watch is from Circa.
-May 1976 and is sold in worn, vintage condition and signs of age and wear will be seen throughout.
-The bezel is an aftermarket from "Yobokies", the lume has been professionally relumed to match perfectly, and the bezel doesn't lock like most don't.
+May 1968 and is sold in worn, vintage condition and signs of age and wear will be seen throughout.
+The watch is all original and has just returned from a recent service.
 The watch comes with our 12-Months NON-Waterproof Warranty.